Interview with Helen Biegler (HB)

 Biegler families and my grandpa was Joseph Dean Biegler.

 PG: What was your grandma’s name?

-HB: My grandma's name was Odelia, but I can't remember
+HB: My grandma's name was Odelia, but I can't remember her maiden name.

 PG: Was your father's mother's name Odelia?

 PG: How old was your father when he came to America?

 HB: He came with his father and mother, also a sister